pangenome/pggb-workshop/README.md

 ### Normalizing the graph

 To normalize the graph and harmonize the allele representation, we use `smoothxg` to apply a local MSA across all parts of the graph.
+We also run [gfaffix](https://github.com/marschall-lab/GFAffix) to remove redundant bifurcations in the graph (e.g. two paths diverge, but say the same thing).

 ### Downstream